Hickory & Hican

 Shagbark hickory is native to Ontario.
 Our seedling trees are grown from our best producing, best kernel extracting selections.
 Due to the slow early growth of the hickory seedlings they are 4-5 years old when they are ready to sell.
 Hickories are long lived and reach a height of 25 m and spread 20 m (70' tall & 40' wide).
 Two trees are best for pollinization.
 The nuts crack easily with our 'Kenkel' cracker.
 Suited for zones 4b-8.

 The shellbark is native in only the southernmost part of Ontario.
 It is a large nut approaching the size of walnuts.
 Our seedlings are grown from selections that exhibit good kernel filling in our northern climate.
-Our trees are 4-5 years old when they are large enough to sell.
-Shellbarks are long lived and reach a height of 25 m and spread 22 m (70' tall & 45' wide.
+Shellbarks are long lived and reach a height of 25 m and spread 22 m (70' tall & 45' wide).
 The shells are relative hard but crack readily with the 'Duke' black walnut cracker.
 Two trees are best for pollinization.
 Suited for zones 5b-8.

 The hicans are fairly rare trees and occur where hickory and pecan groves grow together.
 Few are worthy of propagation.
 Ours are seedlings from 'Burton', a shagbark x pecan cross that is annually productive.
 The seedlings may resemble the hickory or the pecan in their characteristics, depending on what pollinized it.
 Suited for zones 5b-8.
-6-8 ft trees cannpt be shipped and are pickup only.
+Scroll down for 'Burton' Hican Grafts.

 'Grainger' is a shagbark selection from Tennessee.
 It is a large nut almost the size of a shellbark.
 It often cracks out halves and large pieces.
 The tree is productive, healthy and a viable pollinizer.
 It ripens late mid to late October in Ontario.
 This is a suitable pollinizer for our pollen sterile cultivars or any of the other shagbark trees.
 Suited for zones 5b-8.